 In your last semester, minimum 3 semester hours of graduate credit are required for registration in which degree requirements are to be completed.
-You must have the MS or PhD Core Competency form approved and Program of Study form approved with the Graduate School, prior to your last semester and prior to submitting the Request to Reduce Course Load through Compass (international students only).
+You must have the MS or PhD Core Competency form approved with School of Computing, and Program of Study form approved with the Graduate School, prior to your last semester and prior to submitting the Request to Reduce Course Load through Compass (international students only).
+RCL is one-time request only.
+In order to be considered for this exception, he/she must submit to the Graduate Coordinator a written request to reduce the hours requirement.